littlebotgames/littlebotgames.github.io/_posts/2021-01-09-littlebotgames_intro.markdown

 The beginning website.

-I am currently working on a little game, about a robot.
+We are working on a little game, about a robot.
-I'll be posting updates to social media as it goes so make sure to follow to keep tabs on progress -
+We will be posting updates to social media as it goes so make sure to follow to keep tabs on progress -

 [Twitter](https://twitter.com/LittleBotGames)